A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

+\textbf{Hierachical Navigable Small World}~\cite{malkov2018efficient}.
+It is a state-of-the-art technique for finding the approximate nearest neighbors of a given vector in a large collection of vectors.
+It works by building a graph structure that connects the vectors based on their similarity or distance and then using a greedy search strategy to traverse the graph and find the most similar vectors.
+The HNSW algorithm still follows~\eqref{eq:nsw1} and~\eqref{eq:nsw2}.
 The HNSW algorithm also builds a hierarchical structure of the graph by assigning each point to different layers with different probabilities.
-The higher layers contain fewer points and longer edges, while the lower layers contain more points and shorter edges.
-The highest layer contains only one point, which is the entry point for the search.
+The higher layers contain fewer points and edges, while the lower layers contain more points and edges.
+When a search query comes in, the HNSW algorithm finds the closest matching data points in the highest layer.
+It then proceeds layer by layer, moving downwards and finding the nearest data points in each subsequent layer based on those from the layer above.
+These points are considered the nearest neighbors.
+The algorithm continues this process in the lower layers, updating the list of nearest neighbors at each step.
+Once it reaches the bottom layer, the HNSW algorithm returns the data points that are closest to the search query.
 The algorithm uses a parameter M to control the maximum number of neighbors for each point in each layer.
+The formula for assigning a point $p$ to a layer $l$ using a random probability is: